gmcclarin/tyler/README.md

 - photo gallery / temporary photos
 -

 TO DO
-- scroll hook
-- better transition for the hook
-- build the footer

 - hook the form up to an email
 - research hosts with the desired open domain
+- create new emialJS account with Tyler's email
+- restrict EmailJS domains: Accountn => security => domains